Peachleafed willow (Salix amygdaloides)

 Wood uses

-Light brown, soft, weak, flexible, coarse-grained; thin, whitish sapwood; used for fuel, erosion control, ornamental plantings, windbreaks, baseball bats, and charcoal; large, good trees with straight grain are used in the manufacture of artificial limbs.
+Light brown, soft, weak, flexible, and coarse-grained; sapwood is thin and whitish.
+Used for fuel, erosion control, ornamental plantings, windbreaks, baseball bats, and charcoal.
+Large, straight-grained trees are used in the manufacture of artificial limbs.
+Flexible wood is also used for dye, furniture, mats, baskets, drums, and tipi pegs.
+Historically, the tree has medicinal value; its salicylic acid has been used to produce aspirin.

 Back to top